dcunited001/dcunited001.github.io/_drafts/blockchain-ideas.md

     - or via a graph analogue for merkle trees

 - currency/taxing mechanism
 - physical security
   - must have phys signing keys to auth transaction
 - transations not recognized without a "stamp" coin or proof of authorization

+### "Locality Sensitive Hashing"

+- mysterious sticky note. the only other thing it says is "Topic du Jour for Internet Co's" whatever that means.
+- i think this is referring to hashing algorithms where the output is deterministic and random, but where some components can be recovered or verified. (soo.... along the lines of digital signatures)
+  - the point seems to be like hashing algorithms that can encode/recover/verify location in the hash, even though hashing algorithms are supposed to be deterministic and non-reversible